danielstocks/jQuery-Collapse/README.md

 * Wait patiently...
 * Rejoice!

-Tests are written in a BDD fashion and run using the [Buster.js](http://busterjs.org/) test framework
+Tests are written in CoffeeScript with a BDD flavour using the [Buster.js](http://busterjs.org/) test framework.

 Thanks in advance